 This topic introduces the RocketMQ related terms to help you better understand and use RocketMQ.

 A topic is used to classify messages.
 It is the first-level classification.
-For more information, see Topics and tags.
+For more information, see Topic and tag best practices.

 A message is a carrier for transferring information in RocketMQ.

 A message ID is a global unique identifier for a message, which is automatically generated by the RocketMQ system.

 A message key is a unique identifier of the message’s service logic, which is set by the message producer.